christ12938/COMP-2511-LOOPMANIA/assumptions.md

-Assume buildings will not spawn enemies on top of character Zombies are spawned when cycle%1 == 0 (except for cycle 0) Vampires are spawned when cycle%5 == 0 (except for cycle 0)
+Assume buildings will not spawn enemies on top of character Zombies are spawned when cycle%1 == 0 (except for cycle 0) Vampires are spawned when cycle%5 == 0 (except for cycle 0) Items in equipped inventory cannot be sold at the shop